-Cash application, the process of applying payments received to outstanding accounts receivables (AR) invoices and customer accounts, is a critical part your small business’s financial operations.
-This is especially true if your company sells business-to-business (B2B) because the payments for B2B sales rarely occur at the point of sale (POS), but at a later date, following invoicing.
+Have you been asking yourself, “What exactly is cash application?”
+Cash application is the process of applying payments received to outstanding accounts receivables, invoices, and customer accounts, and it’s a critical part of your small business’s financial operations.
+This is especially true if your company sells business-to-business (B2B) products and services, as the payments for B2B sales rarely occur at the point of sale but at a later date following invoicing.
 Because of the lag time between goods or services sold and receiving money, maintaining a healthy cash flow and working capital position for your company requires efficient handling and quick application of payments to your books.
-Cash application automation can help you handle payments more easily and efficiently.
+Cash-application automation can help you handle payments more easily and efficiently.

 The Solution of Cash Application Automation

 Automating cash application can reduce your processing costs by using a single workflow channel to collect and apply payments and improve your company’s cash flow, and makes it easier to manage your working capital.
 It also reduces the number of days sales outstanding (DSO) and gives you better insight into your accounts receivable by offering real-time reports and payment tracking.

 Cash-application automation software cuts down the time required to process accounts receivable payments.
 An automation application, such as InvoiceSherpa, can retrieve payments from multiple sources – including payment information from emails.
 It can also collect all payments in a single file or account and automatically match payments to the proper invoices or customer accounts.
 Automation can improve your accounting efficiency greatly by reducing errors.
 These apps typically let you set up automatic billing and follow up with invoice reminders when payments hit overdue status.
 As an added bonus, these software options easily integrate with popular accounting software, including QuickBooks Online.